jrussellfreelance/jrussellfreelance/README.md

 Right now I’m a freelancer and a consultant.
 I’ve also worked for various tech startups in the Indianapolis area.

-I consider myself a clever system administrator that automates my clients’ processes so that they can focus on bigger things.
+I consider myself a clever system architect that automates my clients’ processes so that they can focus on bigger things.

 I am also a developer, so I have the ability to diagnose a wide range of issues, maintaining the solutions I develop.
 <!--